 It is true to say that wines from Marlborough taste impressive and exceptionally well.
-Marlborough is located at the top of the South Island and is quite talked about for the best wine region in the entire New Zealand.
-It produces the first-rate and superb Sauvignon Blanc which is contributing to the 75-80% in the production of wines in New Zealand.
+Marlborough is located towards the top of the South Island and is quite talked about for being the best wine region in New Zealand.
 You would be surprised to know that its first vines used to be a small block of Brown Muscat in the year 1873.
 Strangely, they were pulled and uprooted from the ground, and nothing new was planted until the year 1973.
 The presence of adequate sunshine, moderate temperatures and excellent terroir are some factors that are contributing to the production of the best wines.

 The Marlborough region has two fertile valleys by the name of Wairau and Awatere.
 Now talking about the different climates of the two valleys, we learn that the Wairau valley has a pleasant and sunlit climate.
 On the other hand, the Awatere Valley has a refreshing and chilly climate.
 The interesting fact is that Marlborough has a mixture of both sunshine which lasts for around 2,409 hours annually and rainfall which is there for 655 millimetres annually.

 Now the question that comes into sight is how this region is suitable for producing wines?
 It’s interesting to know that the broad and known valleys of Marlborough have been sliced or cut out by glaciers over many years and the result was the rocky as well as sandy stone.
 The resultant soil leads the vine roots dry and moistureless.
 All this becomes the reason that Marlborough becomes the suitable region for producing different varieties of wine.
 The area is known to produce some of the other exciting wines like the Pinot Noir which is filled with fruit flavours, Chardonnay which is filled with Citrus flavours and Pinot Gris and Riesling with floral tastes.